Martchus/reflective-rapidjson/README.md

 #### Invoking code generator with CMake macro
 It is possible to use the provided CMake macro to automate this task:
 ```
+# find the package and make macro available
 find_package(reflective-rapidjson REQUIRED)
 list(APPEND CMAKE_MODULE_PATH ${REFLECTIVE_RAPIDJSON_MODULE_DIRS})
 include(ReflectionGenerator)

+# "link" against reflective_rapidjson (it is a header-only lib so this will only add the required include paths to your target)
+target_link_libraries(mytarget PRIVATE reflective_rapidjson)

+# invoke macro
 add_reflection_generator_invocation(
     INPUT_FILES code-defining-structs.cpp
     GENERATORS json
     OUTPUT_LISTS LIST_OF_GENERATED_HEADERS
+    CLANG_OPTIONS_FROM_TARGETS mytarget
 )
 ```